scottx611x/CSCI-S-40/Lecture/Lectures.md

     - User Agents
     - Proxies
       - Have the Registrar and other related services
-      - Also called Call Managers or Unified Communication Servers
+      - Also called Call Managers or Unified Communication Servers nowadays
       - Handles all of the call processing
       - Has a very specific functionality for SIP
     -